-Though the State Accident Fund currently does not offer coverage in the private market, it is prepared to write insurance for the private sector.
+Though the State Accident Fund currently does not market itself to private business, it is prepared to write insurance for the private sector.
 In the early 1990s, during a period of turmoil in the state's workers' compensation market when providing coverage was not as profitable, several companies stopped writing that line of insurance in South Carolina.
 As many of the state's small businesses were forced into the assigned risk pool, members of the legislature asked the State Accident Fund if it could enter the private sector marketplace to fill the niche vacated by private companies.
 As directed, the State Accident Fund thereafter developed a plan for this contingency and is today prepared to offer private businesses the same quality coverage and services at rates more competitive than the private sector.

 The agency's core values are set forth in its Strategic Plan.
-They include: Customer Satisfaction, Professionalism, Honesty/Integrity, Competency, Teamwork, Health and Safety, Employee Development, Continuous Improvement, and Individual and Agency Accountability.
+They include: Competency, Continuous Improvement, Customer Satisfaction, Employee Satisfaction, Health and Safety, Honesty/Integrity/Professionalism, Individual and Agency Accountability, and Teamwork.
 (Section III, Figure 1.1c, page 11).